-Injured by a negligent doctor?
-We can help
+Injured by a negligent doctor? a medical malpractice lawyer can help

 What is medical malpractice?

-Our firm represents clients across New York who have suffered at the hands of negligent doctors.
-This website contains helpful information about medical and nurse errors in order to educate patients regarding the types of malpractice and their rights if they have been injured.
+Our medical malpractice law firm represents clients across New York who have suffered at the hands of negligent doctors.
+This website contains helpful information about medical negligence and nurse errors in order to educate patients regarding the types of medical malpractice and their rights if they have been injured.
 Feel free to review the following to learn more about each subject:

-Cerebral palsy is a term used to describe a group of disorders that affect the brain and nervous system.
+Cerebral Palsy Cerebral palsy is a term used to describe a group of disorders that affect the brain and nervous system.
 Symptoms usually present before a child is two and may include developmental delays, poor muscle control, abnormal gait and abnormal movements.
 These disorders can be caused as a result of medical negligence, resulting in cerebral palsy.

-Did your doctor fail to diagnose a serious medical condition?
+Failure to Diagnose Did your doctor fail to diagnose a serious medical condition?
 Are you now suffering the consequences?
-A failure to diagnose cancer, heart attack or other illness or injury may provide grounds for a “failure to diagnose” malpractice case.
+A failure to diagnose cancer, heart attack, or other illness or injury may provide grounds for a “failure to diagnose” malpractice case.
 Our “failure to diagnose” medical malpractice attorneys can advise you of your rights and options in this type of case.

-Hospitals and other medical facilities may be held responsible if their staff members cause injury to patients through negligence, carelessness or wrongdoing.
+Hospital Negligence Hospitals and other medical facilities may be held responsible if their staff members cause injury to patients through negligence, carelessness or wrongdoing.
 Some examples may include delayed admittance, nursing errors, emergency room misdiagnoses, medication errors, surgical injuries and poor post-operative care.
 Failure to monitor the patient is a common occurence that falls under this umbrella as well.

-Medication errors are the most common form of medication malpractice.
+Medication Error Medication errors are the most common form of medication malpractice.
 These involve cases where a patient is prescribed or administered the wrong medication or the wrong dose.
 Another type of medication error may occur when a patient is given a drug to which he or she has a known allergy.
-This can alos be a result of doctor/nurse error.
+This can also be a result of doctor/nurse error.

-Though any surgical procedure has its risks, surgeons, anesthesiologists and nurses are required to provide a standard level of care before, during and after surgery.
-Our firm represents those who have been injured by surgical errors, anesthesia error, nurse errors and more.
+Surgical Error Though any surgical procedure has its risks, surgeons, anesthesiologists, and nurses are required to provide a standard level of care before, during and after surgery.
+Our medical malpractice lawyers represents those who have been injured by surgical errors, anesthesia error, nurse errors, and more.

-Medical malpractice occurs when a healthcare provider deviates from a standard of care, defined by what other healthcare providers with similar training and experience would do if faced with the same or similar situation, when this results in injury or death of the patient.
+Medical malpractice occurs when a healthcare provider deviates from a standard of care.
+Standard of care is defined by what other healthcare providers with similar training and experience would do if faced with a similar situation.
+Standard of care is questioned when this results in injury or death of the patient.
 A key to establishing a case for a medical malpractice lawsuit is whether another physician of the same training would have developed the same diagnosis and treatment in the same circumstances.
-Only a lawyer experienced with medical malpractice lawsuits can determine if you have a reason to file suit.
-Only a firm with sufficient resources can work with medical experts to build a compelling case on your behalf.
+Only an injury lawyer knowledgeable about medical malpractice lawsuits can determine if you have a reason to file suit.
+Only a personal injury firm with sufficient resources can work with medical experts to build a compelling case on your behalf.

 A New York medical malpractice attorney at Napoli Shkolnik, PLLC may be able to help you.
-We have represented patients suffering from errors or negligence by physicians, dentists, nurses, pharmacists, plastic surgeons and other healthcare professionals or medical facilities.
+Our medical malpractice lawyers have represented patients suffering from errors or negligence by physicians, dentists, nurses, pharmacists, plastic surgeons and other healthcare professionals or medical facilities.
 Contact our office today to speak with a knowledgeable medical malpractice attorney about your case.
 You can call us toll-free at (844) 230-7676, email us any questions you have about medical malpractice, and reach out to us online.
 Let a Napoli Shkolnik, PLLC medical malpractice attorney fight you or your loved one.